-Average weather and climate in Japan
+Climate and Average Weather in Japan

-Interested in the more detailed Weather and Climate of Japan?
+Interested in more detailed Weather and Climate information?

-Please select a city in or below the map you wish to travel to or the one closest to your destination.
+Please select the city below you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs:

-1. Average minimum and maximum temperature over the year
+1. Average minimum and maximum temperatures over the year

-2. Average monthly precipitation over the year (rainfall, snow)
+2. Average monthly precipitation over the year (rainfall, snow etc)

 3. Average monthly hours of sunshine over the year